 Dexlansoprazole (By mouth)

-Treats erosive esophagitis, heartburn, gastroesophageal reflux disease (GERD), and other conditions caused by too much stomach acid.
+Treats heartburn, gastroesophageal reflux disease (GERD), or a damaged esophagus.
 This medicine is a proton pump inhibitor (PPI).

 When This Medicine Should Not Be Used

 - Take this medicine as directed.
 You may need to take it for several weeks before you feel better.

 - Swallow it whole.
 If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.